David Hume: Induction and causation

 The cornerstone of Hume's epistemology is the problem of induction.
 This may be the area of Hume's thought where his scepticism about human powers of reason is most pronounced.
 The problem revolves around the plausibility of inductive reasoning, that is, reasoning from the observed behaviour of objects to their behaviour when unobserved.
 As Hume wrote, induction concerns how things behave when they go "beyond the present testimony of the senses, or the records of our memory".
 Hume argues that we tend to believe that things behave in a regular manner, meaning that patterns in the behaviour of objects seem to persist into the future, and throughout the unobserved present.
 Hume's argument is that we cannot rationally justify the claim that nature will continue to be uniform, as justification comes in only two varieties—demonstrative reasoning and probable reasoning—and both of these are inadequate.
 With regard to demonstrative reasoning, Hume argues that the uniformity principle cannot be demonstrated, as it is "consistent and conceivable" that nature might stop being regular.
 Turning to probable reasoning, Hume argues that we cannot hold that nature will continue to be uniform because it has been in the past.
 As this is using the very sort of reasoning (induction) that is under question, it would be circular reasoning.
 Thus, no form of justification will rationally warrant our inductive inferences.

 Hume's solution to this problem is to argue that, rather than reason, natural instinct explains the human practice of making inductive inferences.
 He asserts that "Nature, by an absolute and uncontroulable [sic] necessity has determin'd us to judge as well as to breathe and feel."
 In 1985, and in agreement with Hume, John D. Kenyon writes:

 Reason might manage to raise a doubt about the truth of a conclusion of natural inductive inference just for a moment ... but the sheer agreeableness of animal faith will protect us from excessive caution and sterile suspension of belief.

 Others, such as Charles Sanders Peirce, have demurred from Hume's solution, while some, such as Kant and Karl Popper, have thought that Hume's analysis has "posed a most fundamental challenge to all human knowledge claims".

 The notion of causation is closely linked to the problem of induction.
-According to Hume, we reason inductively by associating constantly conjoined events.
+According to Hume, we reason inductively by associating events that have been constantly conjoining in experience.
 It is the mental act of association that is the basis of our concept of causation.
 At least three interpretations of Hume's theory of causation are represented in the literature: